oliviacbishop/furesearch/manuscript-transcription/README.md

 * You have to search by the lemma
 * It will pull up a bunch of options to choose from

-Look up word in Logeion to see if Camerius made a spelling error or if he's just using another form of the word https://logeion.uchicago.edu/%CE%BB%CE%BF%CE%B3%CE%B5%E1%BF%96%CE%BF%CE%BD
+Look up word in Logeion to see if Camerarius made a spelling error or if he's just using another form of the word https://logeion.uchicago.edu/%CE%BB%CE%BF%CE%B3%CE%B5%E1%BF%96%CE%BF%CE%BD

 ## Transkribus shortcuts and info: